wanmok/metametric/docs/decorator.md

 # Decorator

-`autometric` provides a Python decorator (`@autometric`) for automatically deriving a metric given an arbitrary dataclass `D`.
+`metametric` provides a Python decorator (`@metametric`) for automatically deriving a metric given an arbitrary dataclass `D`.
 Practically speaking, this instantiates a new `Metric` object based on the dataclass definition and on the arguments passed to the decorator, and assigns this object to a new `metric` class attribute (or `latent_metric` if the class has latent variables).
 To compute the derived metric for a pair of objects `p` and `r` of type `D`, one then need only call `D.metric.score(p,r)`.

 The decorator takes two parameters, `normalizer` and `constraint`, which we detail below.
 We also provide an example of its use.